-QR code generator selection hinges on three technical requirements:
+QR code generator selection hinges on four technical requirements:

 | Feature | Link2QR | QR Code Generator | QR Code Monkey |